Oregon vs. Oregon State NCAA Football Odds, Plays and Insights | November 27, 2021

 Oregon State Stats and Trends

-- In Oregon State's 11 games this season, it has seven wins against the spread.
+- Oregon State has played 11 games, with seven wins against the spread.

-- The Beavers have been underdogs by 7 points or more two times this year and covered the spread once.
+- This season, the Beavers have one ATS win in two games as an underdog of 7 points or more.

-- Oregon State's games this year have gone over the total in five out of 11 opportunities (45.5%).
+- Oregon State's games this season have eclipsed the over/under in 45.5% of its opportunities (five times in 11 games with a set point total).

-- When Oregon State records more than 24 points, it is 6-2 against the spread and 6-2 overall.
+- Oregon State is 6-2 against the spread and 6-2 overall in games when it records more than 24 points.

-- When Oregon State amasses over 369.4 yards, the team is 5-3 against the spread and 5-3 overall.
+- When Oregon State totals more than 369.4 yards, the team is 5-3 against the spread and 5-3 overall.

 - The Beavers have turned the ball over 15 times, four fewer times than the Ducks have forced turnovers (19).